 - Produce a surveillance plan and confirm a date for the first surveillance visit

 During the Stage 2 audit, several employees will be interviewed.
 If the auditor identifies any major non-conformance, the organization cannot be certified until corrective action is taken and verified.
-This means the auditor has to come back out for an on-site verification visit.
+This means the auditor must come back out for an on-site verification visit.